 The Hearing Decision Maker(s), Complainant, Respondent, and their respective advisors will attend the hearing.
-The Title IX investigator, Title IX Coordinator, and witnesses will be called to provide testimony if requested by the Hearing Decision Maker(s), parties or their respective advisors.
+The Title IX investigator, Title IX Coordinator, and witnesses will

 If a party does not have an advisor present at the live hearing, the College shall provide without fee or charge to that party, an advisor of the College's choice, who may be, but is not required to be an attorney.
 Neither party may dismiss a College appointed advisor.